-Our board of directors is composed of three members.
-The current members of our board of directors will serve until our first annual general meeting of shareholders as a public company in 2022.
+Our board of directors is composed of members.
+The current members of our board of directors were appointed at our annual general meeting of shareholders on to serve until our first annual general meeting of shareholders as a public company in 2022.